 - Both come with a Duvet-style pillowtop that includes: 2” of Hypersoft Quilting Foam for a plush surface and Outlast temperature balancing technology to minimize temperature swings

-- PlushFit foam on both mattresses that has 7 zones specifically designed to contour to your head, shoulders, lower back, hips, knees, lower legs, and feet
+- PlushFit foam on both mattresses that has 7 zones specifically designed to contour to the head, shoulders, lower back, hips, knees, lower legs, and feet

 - Mattress fabric is made with a polyester/polypropylene blend fabric that is designed to be soft and breathable